garrandall/popular-music-data/tracks/shimmy-shimmy-ya-ol--dirty-bastard.md

 "Aw, I don't want to fuck you.
 You can't even sing!"
 You had to sing, or something, to get some pussy

-Ooh, baby, I like it raw
+Oh, baby, I like it raw
 Yeah, baby, I like it raw
-Ooh, baby, I like it raw
+Oh, baby, I like it raw
 Yeah, baby, I like it raw